giovanniboscu/continuous-section-field/docs/cuf/readme.md

 The quadrature determines where the field is sampled; it does not define how geometry or material properties vary along the member.

-Geometry and material variation are properties of the Continuous Section Field, while the CUF discretization, quadrature rule, and transverse approximation determine how this physical description is used in the numerical solution.
+Geometry and material variation are properties of the Continuous Section Field, while the transverse basis, longitudinal basis, finite-element discretization, and quadrature rules determine how this physical description is used in the numerical solution.

 For the complete variable-section formulation, see [CSF-CUF Formulation for Directly Prescribed Variable Sections](../model/csf_cuf_formal_variable_section_extension.md).